yahiafarghaly/autoOpenCV_Installation/README.md

 ./setopenCV <pathToOpenCVDirectory>

 # TODO
-1- add the support of python.
-2- change the cmake parameters according to your needs.
+Change the cmake parameters according to your needs.